AKindakly/Final-Project/README.md

 -   **React.js** for building the user interface components and enabling the app's dynamic behavior

--   **Redux** for managing the app's state and enabling the implementation of complex features, such as real-time chat and friend requests.

 -   **React Context API** for managing application state and enabling the implementation of search functionality.